Market Insights

 Properties for Sale button

 Several factors are combining to push Belfast house prices upward.
 Housing supply remains constrained — new build completions have not kept pace with demand, particularly in popular residential areas south and east of the city.
-At the same time, mortgage rates, while elevated compared to the historic lows of 2020–2022, have stabilised, allowing more buyers to plan with confidence.
+New listings across Northern Ireland fell 10% in Q1 2026 versus Q1 2025, compressing available stock.
+Mortgage rates, while elevated compared to the historic lows of 2020–2022, have broadly stabilised — with the Bank of England widely expected to hold rates, allowing buyers to plan with greater confidence.

 Belfast House Prices by Area